aardvark-platform/aardvark-concepts/README.md

 all packages and performing a build from the command line either using `build.cmd` or `./build.sh` (they internally perform `.paket/paket.exe` restore and `msbuild src/*.sln` using [fake](https://fake.build/) and provide special code for packing native dependencies and pushing packages to nuget).

 Of course you can use [vscode](https://code.visualstudio.com/).
 Here we recomment a setup using [ionide](http://ionide.io/).

+## Quickstart for using aardvark platform libraries

+We provide a [template repository](https://github.com/aardvark-platform/template).
+It provides a script which creates a repository with ready to go aardvark dependencies.
+The setup can be seen [here](https://www.youtube.com/watch?v=OEvQH0Yy1iM).
+The setup however is pretty standard.
+The open source aardvark libraries can be [queried on nuget](https://www.nuget.org/packages?q=aardvark).
+Of course you can use nuget or visual studio to download the packages, though we recommend using [paket](https://fsprojects.github.io/Paket/).